usmansami7861/QuizrWrap/README.md

 # QuizrWrap
 ASP.NET Console Project with SQLite Database (QuizWrap) This project is an ASP.NET console application that utilizes a SQLite database for data storage.
-It allows you to perform CRUD (Create, Read, Update, Delete) operations on three tables: Users, Content (Questions), and Networks.
+It allows you to perform CRUD (Create, Read, Update, Delete) operations on three tables: Users, Content (Questions), and Networks on runtime.

 #Prerequisites Before you start, ensure you have the following installed: